dennisklappe/Rep5x/build-guide/assembly-guide.md

 #### Extruder calibration

 **Why calibrate the extruder:**
-- Bowden setups can have different extrusion rates due to tube friction and length
 - Incorrect E-steps leads to over/under-extrusion, poor print quality
-- Critical for accurate material deposition in 5-axis printing

 **How to calibrate E-steps:**